SimonCropp/MarkdownSnippets/readme.md

 ### Heading Level

-Headings with level 2 (`##`)or greater can be rendered.
+Headings with level 2 (`##`) or greater can be rendered.
 By default all level 2 and level 3 headings are included.

-To include more levels change the toc-level using the `--toc-level` argument.
+To include more levels use the `--toc-level` argument.
 So for example to include headings levels 2 though level 6 use:

 ```ps
 mdsnippets --toc-level 4